DimonlyTkachenko/RealEstateRent/README.md

 ## How to run it

-1. run `npm i concurrently`
+1. run `npm run install`.
+This will install dependencies for Angular frontend and Express backend server.
-2. run `npm run start` to install all dependencies and bootup the project.
+2. run `npm run start` to bootup the project.
 This will start frontend and image upload server, contract is already deployed.